NVComputing/nvcomputingsite/markdown/acsl/bitstringflicking.md

 All of these operators (except *not*) are binary operators, meaning that they must take in two operands, which must be the same length.
 In the case that they are of different lengths, then zeros will be added to the left of the shorter operand until it is the same length as the other operand.
 So, for example, if we had the operands `101111` and `101`, 3 zeros would need to be added to *101* to make it `000101`.

-Since *not* is a unary operator, this condition does not apply.
+Since *not* is a unary operator (meaning that it only takes in one operand), this condition does not apply.

 | Operator | Symbol | Description | Example |
 | --- | --- | --- | --- |